Telmooo/jpass/docs/spotbugs-report.md

 However, similar to earlier, the bugs identified in class `jpass.crypt.Cbc` and `jpass.ui.action.Worker` are false positives, since on both instances, it's intentional to store a mutable object.
 On the first, it is stored an output stream to where Cbc will write content, and on the second, it is stored the parent frame of the `Worker` on which the worker will act upon.

-The bug identified on `jpass.data.DataModel` is a true positive, storing the external mutable object on the setter and potentially being vulnerable to password being changed after setter being invoked.
+The bug identified on `jpass.data.DataModel` is a true positive, storing the external mutable object on the setter and potentially being vulnerable to password being changed after the setter being invoked.
 To address this issue, it was changed to store a clone instead, as show in the diff below:
 ```diff
     public void setPassword(byte[] password) {
 -       this.password = password;